Research data management (148)#

 Der Umgang mit personenbezogenen Daten stellt Forschende oft vor rechtliche Herausforderungen: Unter welchen Bedingungen dürfen personenbezogene Daten verarbeitet werden?
 Welche Voraussetzungen müssen erfüllt sein und welche Strategien können angewendet werden, um Daten sicher speichern, verarbeiten, teilen und aufbewahren zu können?
 Mit Hilfe dieses Foliensatzes erhalten Sie Einblicke in datenschutzrechtliche Aspekte beim Umgang mit Ihren Forschungsdaten.

-Tags: Research Data Management, Data Protection, FAIR-Principles
+Tags: Research Data Management, Data Protection, FAIR-Principles, Include In Dalia

 Content type: Slides